-As a volunteer with Maya Traditions, you have the opportunity to be a part of a multicultural team in Guatemala–increasing your cultural understanding and working alongside indigenous Maya artisans and their families.
-Volunteers learn about traditional Maya culture, including medicinal plants and backstrap weaving, and are encouraged to take a weaving class and a tour to the communities to better understand the traditional art we work to preserve and promote.
+As a volunteer with Maya Traditions, you have the opportunity to be a part of a multicultural team in Guatemala--increasing your cultural understanding and working alongside indigenous Maya artisans and their families.
+Volunteers learn about traditional Maya culture and are encouraged to take a weaving class and a tour to the communities to better understand the traditional art we work to preserve and promote.
 Volunteers practice their Spanish, as well as help our Guatemalan staff improve their English.
 Many people who choose to volunteer are able to put into practice an area of interest, and gain invaluable experience.

 "I had the pleasure to volunteer with Maya Traditions Foundation for four months in 2012.
 Principally, my work involved developing a methodology and tools for monitoring and evaluation as well as helping the staff to apply these methods in practice.
 Volunteering with Maya Traditions offered me an invaluable experience to develop new professional skills as well as to gain a more thorough insight of how a well-managed NGO operates.
 I greatly enjoyed working with the brilliant staff and warmly recommend volunteering with Maya Traditions."